 If you’re coughing because you’re sick from a respiratory illness, Barchi says to take the time to rest from running and instead work on stretching or light strength training while your body recovers.

 When your cough is caused by postnasal drip, you may want to consider an over-the-counter (OTC) oral decongestant, antihistamine, or guaifenesin, which thins the mucus.

 If you’re not sure which one is appropriate, talk with a pharmacist or healthcare professional before taking any of these products.

 Occasional coughing after running, especially if it’s related to seasonal allergies or postnasal drip, is something you can manage on your own.
 But if symptoms are prolonged or more than mild, you should see a doctor.

-Coughing after running is fairly common, and in general, doesn’t indicate a significant health problem.
-That said, if you’ve tried at-home modifications such as skipping running when the pollen count is high or wearing a face covering, you may want to consider a trip to a doctor.
+Coughing after running is fairly common and, in general, doesn’t indicate a significant health problem.
+That said, if you’ve tried at-home changes such as skipping running when the pollen count is high or wearing a face covering, you may want to consider a trip to a doctor.

-They’ll be able to take a health history and determine if you have exercise-induced bronchoconstriction.
+They’ll be able to take a health history and determine if you have EIB.
 As always, don’t hesitate to call a doctor’s office if you have any concerns about your health.